 Patients seen urgently who then need intensive Home Treatment care to support them in their own homes and to help avoid a hospital admission, will receive specific and task centred Home Treatment interventions.

 Who works in the Mental Health Access Hubs?

-The staff in the Hubs is one of a full Multi-Disciplinary Team (MDT) inclusive of Community Psychiatric Nurses, Occupational Therapist(s), Social Worker(s), support staff, peer support workers, medics, Psychology and call handlers.
+The staff in the Hubs comprise one full Multi-Disciplinary Team (MDT) inclusive of Community Psychiatric Nurses, Occupational Therapist(s), Social Worker(s), support staff, peer support workers, medics, Psychology and call handlers.

 Therefore all referrals will be triaged by a significantly expanded and integrated team of professionals.

-There are many benefits for the new ways of working:
+There are many benefits for this way of working:

 - The locality MHAHs will ensure closer working across all mental health services, ensuring that each patient is triaged and treated within their local area.